skycoin/User-Manuals/Initializing your Skywallet.md

 The window will display all your Wallets that are already configured using your Desktop Wallet. (*Note - This may include both Hardware and Software Wallets*)

-To configure your Skywallet click on the **"Hardware Wallet"** button.
+To configure your Skywallet click on the ** “Hardware Wallet”** button.

 <Screenshot highlighting the Hardware wallet button along with the context>

-On pressing "Hardware Wallet" button, the display screen on Skywallet will show a welcome message:
+On pressing “Hardware Wallet” button, the display screen on Skywallet will show a welcome message:

 <Reusing the Picture showing the Skywallet display with the welcome message>